-4.2 Ethical and responsible generative Al
+4.2 Ethical and responsible generative AI

-Responsible AI means demonstrating how the ethical principles are adhered to throughout all the stages of the generative AI lifecycle.38 To do so, there must appropriate accountability, risk mitigation, and liability.39
+Responsible AI means demonstrating how the ethical principles are adhered to throughout all the stages of the generative AI lifecycle.
+To do so, there must be appropriate accountability, risk mitigation, and liability.

-In terms of building national capabilities for the workforce, there are particular concerns regarding automated decision-making and the role of humans in the loop.
+In terms of building national capabilities for the workforce, there are particular concerns regarding automated decisionmaking and the role of humans in the loop.
 Numerous voices have expressed concern that generative Al is not responsible or ethical.

-OECD's value-based principles for Al:
+OECD's value-based principles for AI: